-Walking to Net Sixty Six HQ this week, we have noticed some unusual things in Manchester City Centre.
+Walking to SEO Manchester HQ.
+This week, we have noticed some unusual things in Manchester City Centre.
 The traditional shop displays have been replaced with witches, skeletons and other spooky items.
 Pumpkins have been spotted scattered randomly in several trees.
 Even the infamous Manchester Town Hall clock and building have been turned into a slimy green colour.
 All of these signs can only mean one thing – the return of Halloween!

 Happy 19th!
 Google Celebrates Yet Another Landmark Birthday

 It has often been said that the concept of time takes on an entirely different meaning when referring to the digital domain.
 However, this has never been the case in regards to Google.
 This SEO supergiant has become the mainstay for billions of users and millions of websites from around the world.
 It is therefore quite amazing to realise that Google is now celebrating 19 years on the Internet.
 Read more »

 Why Google wants you to use voice search instead of your fingers for their search app

 Who remembers Trigger Happy TV on Channel Four?
 A long running joke of Dom Joly’s television comedy series features a giant mobile phone.
 Shaped like a 1980s cellular phone, we saw the comedian shouting into his handset.
 He would spout out random bits of nonsense or state the obvious from the top of his voice.
 If Channel Four were to commission a new series, he could be doing the same with Google’s Voice Search facility.
 Read more »